*This post may contain affiliate links. Please read our disclosure for more information

 They wanted something off-grid and small enough to have a good turning radius.

-So, they turned their attention toward a schoolbus.
+So, they turned their attention toward living in a schoolbus full-time.

 “Buses have steel-ribbed frames that go all the way the length of the bus so it’s almost indestructible in its design, because it carries kids,” said Derek.
 “The more I researched, the more I realized we could have a quality RV for fairly cheap.”